 Session 3: Redefine Your Fear (of Failure)

-How did you go with identifying any patterns of procrastination?
-Does your Procrastination Journal reveal anything surprising?
+How did you go with identifying any patterns of ineffective thinking?
+Did your BreakThrough Journal reveal anything surprising?

-The previous BreakThrough sessions have now laid the foundation for you to build your own 4-step BreakThrough SystemTM, which will be your personally tailored solution to beating procrastination once and for all.
+The previous training sessions have now laid the foundation for you to build your own 4-step BreakThrough SystemTM, which will be your personally tailored solution to being more effective and excelling at what you do.

 Just to recap what you’ve achieved so far:

-- The Procrastinator Persona Quiz revealed the ‘Who in You’.
+- The BreakThrough Persona Quiz revealed the ‘Who in You’.

-- The Procrastination Journal has revealed ‘What’ your main type of procrastination is, as well as the ‘Where & When’ of your procrastinating behaviour.
+- The BreakThrough Journal has revealed ‘What’ your main excuses, avoidance behaviours, and distractions are, as well as the ‘Where & When’ these tend to occur.

-These steps are vital before you can set up your 4-step BreakThrough SystemTM , so if you haven’t already completed the previous sessions, click here to go back to review and complete Session 1 or Session 2.
+These steps are vital before you can set up your 4-step BreakThrough SystemTM, so if you haven’t already completed the previous sessions, click or tap here to go back to review and complete Session 1 or Session 2.

-If you’ve already completed Sessions 1 and 2, you’re now ready to create your tailored, 4-step BreakThrough SystemTM, which will be the focus of the next 4 sessions.
+If you’ve already completed Sessions 1 and 2, you’re now ready to create your tailored, 4-step BreakThrough SystemTM, which will be the focus of the next 4 Excellerater Training Sessions.

-The first step in creating your BreakThrough SystemTM is to redefine your fear of failure.
+The first phase in creating your BreakThrough SystemTM is redefining your fear of failure.

-If you identify as a Habitual Hesitator, fear is probably a major cause of procrastination for you.
+If you identify as a Habitual Hesitator, fear is probably a major barrier for you.

-But even if you identify with another Procrastinator Persona type (Day Dreamer, Impulsive Investor, Sensitive Soul), you will still resonate with how fear can derail your plans and cause you to procrastinate.
+But even if you identify with another BreakThrough Persona type (Day Dreamer, Impulsive Investor, Sensitive Soul), you will still resonate with how fear can derail your plans and limit your effectiveness.

 Because it is such a common issue, we will focus mainly on the fear of failure.